The Employment of Non-EEA Doctors in Ireland

 For help with your application, call the Immigration Advice Service’s client care team on (+353) 061 518 025.

-Our dedicated immigration lawyers have extensive knowledge and experience in all matters of Irish immigration law, which includes assisting with the AWS for non-EEA doctors.
+Our dedicated immigration consultants have extensive knowledge and experience in all matters of Irish immigration law, which includes assisting with the AWS for non-EEA doctors, the same advice you would receive from an immigration lawyer.

-Whether you require legal advice or practical assistance with your application, IAS can help.
+Whether you require advice or practical assistance with your application, IAS can help.

 Which supporting documents are required within the application?